Nevada Barr: Awards

-Barr's début novel, Track of the Cat, won the 1994 Anthony Award and Agatha Award for "Best First Novel".
+Barr's second novel, Track of the Cat, won the 1994 Anthony Award and Agatha Award for "Best First Novel".
 Her next novel, Superior Death, was nominated for the Dilys Award in 1995.
 Firestorm was nominated for the 1997 Anthony Award in the "Best Novel" category.
 Blind Descent was the next novel to receive attention from the mystery community, receiving a "Best Novel" nomination at the 1999 Anthony Awards, Dilys Awards and the Macavity Awards in the same year.
 Deep South, published in 2000, won the Barry Award for "Best Novel" and was again nominated for the Anthony Award in the same category.

 In 2011, the National Parks Conservation Association honored Barr with the Robin W. Winks Award for Enhancing Public Understanding of National Parks.
 The award recognizes an individual or organization that has effectively communicated the values of the National Park System to the American public.